Sport in Sweden: Bandy

 Bandy has a special status in Sweden, enjoying almost a cult following by some of its supporters.
 The annual national bandy championship final is a traditional event followed not only by the usual bandy fans.
 Sweden is one of the leading bandy playing nations, having won the Bandy World Championship a number of times and the Women's Bandy World Championship every time except one.
 It is also a big coach exporter.
 As of 2018 the national teams of China, Slovakia, the Netherlands, Somalia and Ukraine all have Swedish leaders involved.
 There are more indoor venues than in all other countries combined.
 Bandy is a game belonging to the hockey family and played with a small ball and short curved sticks.
 In terms of licensed athletes, it is the second biggest winter sport in the world.

 Skiing

 In skiing sports, Ingemar Stenmark, Pernilla Wiberg and Anja Pärson have all dominated alpine skiing at some point, and so have Sixten Jernberg, Gunde Svan and Thomas Wassberg in cross-country skiing.
 In ski jumping, Jan Boklöv revolutionised the sport with his new V-style technique.
-In biathlon Magdalena Forsberg was the dominant female athlete in the late 1990s and early 2000s, while subsequently Helena Ekholm and Hanna Öberg have been among the top competitors in women's biathlon.
+In biathlon Magdalena Forsberg was the dominant female athlete in the late 1990s and early 2000s, while subsequently Helena Ekholm and Hanna and Elvira Öberg have been among the top competitors in women's biathlon.